epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 ## Running your package remotely
 Of course, running your package locally is good for testing and for tutorials, but the real use-case of the framework is running your code remotely on a Brane instance (i.e., server).

+### Adding the instance
-To do so, we first have to make the `brane`-tool aware where the Brane instance lives.
-We can use the `brane instance`-command for that, which offers keychain-like functionality for various instances.
+First, we have to make the `brane`-tool aware where the remote Brane instance can be found.
+We can use the `brane instance`-command for that, which offers keychain-like functionality for multiple instances to easily switch between.

 Prior to this tutorial, we've setup an instance at `brane01.lab.uva.light.net`.
 To add it to your client, run the following command:
 ```bash